l-lattermann/Habit-tracker/README.md

 # Installation
 Make sure to install [Python 3.7](https://www.python.org/downloads/) or later.
-To install the project run from the root directory:
+To install the project from the project root directory run:
 ````cmd
 pip install .
 ````